europer/Logitech-G29-Load-Cell/README.md

 and I will not refer it more in the text, since it is a mix overall and all of them above did contribute to my result.

 The reason for this is that the G29 use pot.meter from 0-100% break over distance => give the output voltage to regulate corresponding break %.
-The force feedback from the spring is more or less linear and at the end we touch a rubber what will simulate a higher pressure but for the muscle memory is difficult to memorice the breaking point/level/force to get a constant good breaking especially in trail breaking is difficult.
+The force feedback from the spring is more or less linear and at the end we touch a rubber what will simulate a higher pressure but for the muscle memory is difficult to memorize the breaking point/level/force to get a constant good breaking especially in trail breaking is difficult.
-With a load cell we are simulating closer to real hydraulic breaks in real life where we need over propotional force curve to reach higher break.
+With a load cell we are simulating closer to real hydraulic breaks in real life where we need over proportional force curve to reach higher break.

 Then the G29 and PS4 do not give any possibilities to trim the break to your driving style and this was also one of my reason to have a micro controller so that I could manipulate the output values to fit my braking conditions.